DBTrenches/tsqlscheduler/README.md

 ### Availability Group Mode

-- Clone the repository and dot source the DeploymentFunctions.ps1 script file
+- Clone the repository
+- Open a powershell session and change to the src folder
+- Import the powershell module that contains the install scripts
 - Deploy the solution in AG mode against a database in the AG
 - Deploy the solution in standalone mode against every instance which can host the primary replica (not in an AG database)
 - Deploy the AutoUpsert task on all nodes which can host the AG